 Bottom line: “Minor” sleep-inducing effects of melatonin might help reset the body’s circadian rhythms.

-Some travelers swear that drinking a cup of joe cuts through the fog and gets them back on track after an overnight flight to a different time zone.
+Some travelers swear that drinking a cup of joe is the best cure for jet lag, cutting through the fog and getting them back on track after an overnight flight to a different time zone.
 “It’ll get rid of a lot of the negative psychological aspects of the jet lag, sure,” Dr. Zeitzer says.
 “The physiological benefits aren’t as great as the psychological benefits.”
 Researchers at the University of Colorado found that coffee can in fact have a small effect on the body’s internal clock, delaying circadian rhythms by about an hour.
 That could be helpful for flying west, the researchers concluded, but could actually make jet leg worse for travelers heading in an easterly direction.

 Bottom line: The power of coffee to combat jet lag is minimal—and depends on which direction you’re going.